Opposite of EVAPORATE – 35 Antonyms With Sentence Examples

 Saturate Leave the water outside to evaporate in the heat or use a fan for quick drying.
 Make sure not to saturate the cloth too much to speed up the drying process.

-READ: Opposite of ACCLAIM - 35 Antonyms With Sentence Examples
+READ: Opposite of RETROGRADE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of EVAPORATE